01pooja10/01pooja10.github.io/index.md

 ### How?

-I go through both iconic and more recent papers, other blogs, so many youtube videos, code repos, etc. I will condense everything I've processed and for my/your reference only spill the most important tea.
+I will go through both iconic and recent papers, other blogs, so many youtube videos, code repos, etc. I will condense everything I've processed and for my/your reference only spill the most important tea.